 Student Life and Services

-Access and Inclusion:
+Access and Accommodation:

-At A&M-Central Texas, we value an inclusive learning environment where every student has an equal chance to succeed and has the right to an education that is barrier-free.
-Access and Inclusion is responsible for ensuring that students with a disability enjoy equal access to the university's programs, services, and activities.
+At A&M–Central Texas, we value an inclusive learning environment where every student has an equal chance to succeed and has the right to an education that is barrier-free.
+Access and Accommodation is responsible for ensuring that students with a disability enjoy equal access to the university's programs, services, and activities.

 Career and Professional Development: